Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Roman Colosseum| ©Ruben Ramirez

-Even if you like to improvise during your trips, I encourage you to plan your visit and book your tickets to the Sistine Chapel in advance: booking your tickets well in advance and online will allow you to skip the queues, which can be miles long.
+Even if you like to improvise during your travels, I encourage you to plan your visit and book your tickets to the Sistine Chapel in advance: booking your tickets well in advance and online will allow you to skip the lines, which can be kilometers long.

 Keep in mind that currently the capacity is quite restricted, the groups of guided tours are also smaller and find tickets or guided tours for the day and time that best suits you will be much easier if you book in advance.
-Moreover, buying online will allow you to compare prices, schedules and rates and you will even have free cancellation if you have any unforeseen event during your trip.
+In addition, buying online you can compare prices, schedules and rates and even have free cancellation if you have any unforeseen event during your trip.

-Other options to save on your visit to the Sistine Chapel
+Other options for saving on your visit to the Sistine Chapel

 The Sistine Chapel is undoubtedly one of the great attractions of the city of Rome, but so is the Colosseum.
 And I don't think you want to leave the Eternal City without visiting either of these two key points, so there is an option for you to buy the combined ticket to the Colosseum and the Vatican and save time and money on both visits.